COMP2150-24s1/level-design-assessment-Ronitium/README.md

 2)
 ![PressurePad 2!](DocImages/PressurePad2.png)

-Pressure Pads will make the player discover a mechanic that will trigger another mechanic.
+Pressure pads will make the player discover a mechanic that will trigger another mechanic.

 ### 2.4.
 Trigger Doors